erysepulsa/docker-compose/README.md

 Before this container can be accessible from your container, you need to create a network name ```my-shared-network``` or with other name which you must define it on ```docker-compose.yml``` (ex. localnetwork)

-Create docker network with this command :
+Create docker network with this command (and copy name to your docker-compose.yml) :

 ```
 # $docker network create my-shared-network